 26.IJhallen: This is Europes biggest flea market.
 One weekend a month you’ll be able to scour the market for treasures.
 You get there by taking the free ferry at the back of Central station.

-27. Albert Cuyp market: This is possibly the most popular market in the Netherlands and actually Europes biggest day market.
+27. Albert Cuyp market: This is possibly the most popular market in the Netherlands and actually Europes biggest day market (thank you google for this fact).
 You’ll find food, plants, but also clothing, bags and jewelry.

 28. Flower Market: This is the place to buy your tulip bulbs to take back home!